 Florida also does not cap non-economic damages.
 This compensation, which includes money for pain and suffering, can be challenging to quantify.
 However, the experienced motorcycle accident attorneys at The Bruner Law Firm can help you assess an appropriate value for your pain.
 Your testimony, and sometimes testimony from your family or mental health providers, can help you recover compensation for things like mental suffering, depression, and loss of enjoyment of life.

 Florida caps punitive damages at three times the compensatory damages or $500,000, whichever is larger, unless the at-fault party’s egregious action was motivated by financial gain.
 Punitive damages are rare.

-Call an Experienced Santa Rosa Beach Attorney Now for Your Free Case Evaluation
+Call an Experienced Santa Rosa Beach Motorcycle Accident Attorney Now for Your Free Case Evaluation

 Suppose someone’s negligence injured you in a motorcycle accident.
-In that case, the team of experienced Santa Rosa Beach motorcycle accident attorneys at The Bruner Law Firm want to fight for you to get you the compensation you deserve.
+In that case, the team of experienced Santa Rosa Beach personal injury attorneys at The Bruner Law Firm want to fight for you to get you the compensation you deserve.
 We have represented personal injury plaintiffs for over thirty years and know how to investigate the accident and identify the at-fault parties.
-We can work with you to document your losses, negotiate a fair settlement from the negligent party, and, if necessary, pursue your case in court.
+Our team can work with you to document your losses, negotiate a fair settlement from the negligent party, and, if necessary, pursue your case in court.